 People seek employment for a variety of reasons, including income, career opportunities, and personal fulfillment.
 So, what makes them leave?

 Instead of worrying about who you need to hire, it may be best to focus on retaining the talent you currently have.
-You can do this by recognizing those within your sales organization in non-monetary ways or with rewards such as gift cards, extra time off, or actual awards.
+You can do this by recognizing those within your sales organization in non-monetary ways or with recognition and rewards (such as gift cards, extra time off, flexible work from home) or actual awards.
 It is also a good idea to get to know their aspirations and help them achieve those goals.
 Provide them with pathways to move up in the company wherever possible, and you will be rewarded with a more dedicated and productive sales team.

 Compensation is a significant factor in anyone’s employment.
 However, when you’re relying on your sales team for revenue growth, your compensation plan can play a crucial role in their performance.